Understanding the Sleeve Part 1: The Fitted Sleeve Block

 There are four parts to this article on Understanding the Sleeve and they follow on from each other.

 On this website there are instructions to make a Fitted Sleeve Block.
-These articles explain the sleeve in this context; making a personalised Fitted Sleeve Block.
+These articles explain the sleeve in this context; making a personalized Fitted Sleeve Block.
 This means a basic sleeve with minimal ease and no design lines.
 This block is then used to make patterns with stylelines and extra ease; e.g. puff, butterfly, dolman, kimono, petal, etc.

 What makes a Fitted Sleeve?